---

 What is the job market like for Computer Science majors?

 At the moment, the job market is strong for computer science majors.
-Last year's graduating computer science majors had average starting salaries of nearly $60,000.
+The average starting salary for Rensselaer computer science majors graduating in 2011 was more than $74,000.

 Where do Computer Science majors go after they graduate?

 Computer Science majors work for a wide variety of companies.
-Some work for the traditional large high tech companies that you would expect, like Microsoft, IBM, or GE.
+Some work for the traditional large high tech companies that you would expect, like Microsoft, IBM, Google, Cisco, or GE.
 Others work for the large consulting, aerospace, and finance companies.
-Other graduates work for smaller firms, such as MapInfo, a firm in the RPI Tech Park that develops mapping and GIS software.
+Other graduates work for smaller firms, such as Vicarious Visions, a game development firm co-founded by one of our alumni.
 Most graduates work in some sort of software development, but some become system administrators or network managers.
 Many of the best students go on to graduate school in Computer Science.

 * Return to main Undergraduate Admissions page